SpongeBob's Boating Bash: Plot

-At Mrs. Puff's Boating School, it's the last test of the year and SpongeBob, as per usual, manages to horrendously fail on his boating test.
-As he sits on the steps on the entrance to the school, looking quite depressed, a shark named Seymour Scales arrives outside the school in a bus, to find SpongeBob sitting on the entrance ramp.
-Seymour then tricks him into his "D.R.I.V.E."
-(Destruction, Recklessness, Impairment, Velocity, Escape) classes.
-As the player progresses through the game, SpongeBob unlocks more friends to sign up.
-After the final exams, SpongeBob gets his boating licence.
-But Mrs. Puff informs him it's not real.
-Then, SpongeBob sees Seymour going into a truck, attempting to escape, after SpongeBob realizes that it was a scam.
-This leads to a final battle, fought in vehicles, in which SpongeBob wins.
-He then decides to go to Mrs. Puff's Boating School next year, and Seymour is sent to jail.
+At Mrs. Puff's Boating School, it's the last test of the year and SpongeBob, as per usual, is trying to pass the driving portion of the exam.
+Despite Mrs. Puff's attempt to guide Spongebob through the methods of driving slowly, Spongebob still manages to horrendously fail on his boating test (for the 78th time).
+As he sits on the steps on the entrance to the school, looking quite depressed, a shark named Seymour Scales arrives outside the school in a bus.
+Seymour, hearing Spongebob's plight, introduces him to his own five-class driving system called "D.R.I.V.E."
+(Destruction, Recklessness, Impairment, Velocity, Escape).
+Seymore claims the D.R.I.V.E. system teaches Spongebob what not to do by having him do said actions.
+Spongebob signs up and pays for the course.